Community Arts Exchange Reunion

 Jumblies Community Arts Exchange grew from our cross-country relationships and mentorship.
 Jumblies has been supporting artist visits back and forth between Toronto and more distant partners for years, including during our 2015 Train of Thought tour.
 In 2016/17, thanks to the Ontario Trillium Foundation and Inspirit Foundation funds, we were able to pilot and develop a more structured Youth Artist Exchange program.

-Starting in Spring/Summer 2018, we have revived this successful program – now open to participants of all ages – thanks to to a 3-year Grow Grant from the Ontario Trillium Foundation.
-This enables us to support 36+ Ontario-based artists spending time in community arts contexts with Jumblies and Ontario partners, with a priority to include Indigenous artists and others seeking to overcome barriers (e.g. related to culture, geography, ability, finances) to pursuing their community arts aspirations.
+Starting in Spring/Summer 2018, we revived this successful program – now open to participants of all ages – thanks to to a 3-year Grow Grant from the Ontario Trillium Foundation.
+This enables us to support 36+ Ontario artists spending time in community arts contexts with Jumblies and Ontario partners, with a priority on including Indigenous artists and others seeking to overcome barriers (e.g. related to culture, geography, ability, finances) to pursuing their community arts aspirations.

-Exchange artists are subsidized to attend Jumblies 6-day Artfare Essentials, and to spend time with a community arts partner located outside their current home.
-They also receive other support and mentorship and an invitation to participate in/contribute to evaluation processes and a final gathering.
+Exchange artists are subsidized to attend Jumblies Artfare Essentials, and to spend time with a community arts partner located outside their home.
+They can also receive other support and mentorship and an invitation to participate in/contribute to evaluation processes and a final gathering.

 While our OTF funds gives us a focus on Ontario exchanges, we hope still to have opportunities for Canada-wide exchanges in the coming years.

 Our Ontario Community Arts Exchange has been continuing through pandemic times mostly by virtual means.
 This has included virtual and real visits, tours, workshops and creative collaborations with Northern Ontario partners, including Thinking Rock Community Arts, AlgomaTrad, Aanmitaagzi, and Ottawa Valley Creative Arts. and Studio Dreamshare.